 Interesting, I was told that Radiesse forms the least amount of granulomas of the fillers, but I can’t substantiate that.
-Radiesse does form more nodules than other fillers, which is bumps that are not swollen and do not hurt.
+Radiesse does form more nodules than other fillers, which are bumps that are not swollen and do not hurt.

-I don’t have any personal experience with the granulomas, but have been to several meetings where they were discussed.
+I don’t have any personal experience with the granulomas but have been to several meetings where they were discussed.